geomagpy/magpy/magpy/gui/README_gui.md

 47. Test all analysis methods on example1 and use report panel to save report
 48. Test save and load methods for fit
 49. Run check data on a number of examples and save report
-50. Run marcos and martas monitoring with different data sources (TODO: test authenticitation)
+50. Run marcos and martas monitoring with different data sources (TODO: test authentication)
 51. Baseline analysis: Load DI files from files and analyse, save report
 52. Load DI files and analyse with changed parameters
 53. Test various source for vario and scalar data